pachun/Courier/README.md

   foreign_team.merge_if do
     # return true in this block to overwrite the local team with id 5 with the fetched team
   end

-  # if you want to just save a certain attribute of the fetched resource, do:
+  # if you want to just save a certain attribute of the fetched resource, then do this instead:
   team.name = foreign_team.name
   team.save

-  foreign_team.delete! # always do this after you're done with a fetched resource end
+  foreign_team.delete! # if you don't use .merge!, or .merge_if(&block), then delete! the foreign resource (or you'll get memory leaks) end

 team.fetch! {} # foreign team w/ id=5 auto overwrites local w/ id=5, then your block executes